xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 These settings decide Katalon Studio's behaviors when executing WebUI test in a project.

-* **Default Smart Wait**: Tell the web driver to wait for the web page to become static before any operations performed.
+* **Default Smart Wait**: Tell the web driver to wait for the web page to become static before any operations are performed.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/webui-smartwait.html).
 * **Default wait when IE hangs**: Specify Katalon Studio's default waiting time when IE hangs.
 * **Default page load timeout**:
   * Wait until the page is loaded: Katalon Studio waits for the web page to load completely.